 Action

-In sigi application, you will never need to create an Action
+In sigi application, you will never need to create an Action by hand, so we do not expose the Dispatch function.

 In replacement, there are two ways to dispatch action: